 It was a long drive out to Desert Hot Springs.
 The place was not quite as bad back then as it is now but it was definitely showing its wear.
-I sat at poolside while the older black attendant in the starched whites wheeled the aging chimp down to his favorite table at poolside, her fat triceps bulging generously over her sleeves.
+I sat in a flimsy deck chair on the hot concrete while the older black attendant in the starched whites wheeled the aging chimp down to his favorite table at poolside, her fat triceps bulging generously over her sleeves.

 He held her right hand gently in his and rested the left around her neck while they mutually pivoted him into his chair behind the wrought iron table.
 A dance move worthy of Charisse and Astaire, graceful and obviously well practiced.